 In this article we demystify recommendation engines, covering what they are, what organizations can gain from them, and even provide an example approach to start building one.
 The article itself is geared towards organizations that are newer to graph databases and to graph data science, or that may not have the internal technical resources to explore this on their own.

-Ultimately, the value of any recommendation engine is in being able to tap into and traverse the breadth of valuable data across an organization- whether it be structured and/or unstructured data- in order to take people, content, products (as a few examples, but really any other entities in the data) and to connect them in ways that are only possible programmatically, and only possible at scale with graph databases (e.g. Neo4j) and graph data science technology.
+What is a recommendation engine, and what’s the value of building recommendation engines?
+They allow us to tap into and traverse the breadth of valuable data across an organization- whether it be structured and/or unstructured data- in order to take people, content, products (as a few examples, but really any other entities in the data) and to connect them in ways that are only possible programmatically, and only possible at scale with graph databases (e.g. Neo4j) and graph data science technology.
 By connecting potentially valuable “entities” in your data to other potentially impacted/interested entities, there is an opportunity to create net-new value through the those new connections.

-Beyond the most common use cases mentioned above, recommendation technology can help in so many other ways- really only constrained by the needs and imagination of each organization.
+Beyond the most common use cases mentioned above, building recommendation engines can help in so many other ways- really only constrained by the needs and imagination of each organization.
 Some examples of other valuable use cases include:

 Looking across medical research, patient profiles, clinical trials and more to help doctors recommend optimal treatment plans